isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ...
     }

-If, as it is likely, `f()` invokes operations on `*this`, we must make sure that the object's invariant holds before the call.
+If, as it is likely, `f()` invokes operations on `*this`, we must make sure that the object’s invariant holds before the call.

 ##### Enforcement